March 30th, 2022

-You can take a cab, rent a bike, walk, or call a Lyft in any city.
+You can call an uber, rent a bike, or walk in any city.
 But, when you’re here, you’re not in any city.
 You’re in SF!

 Listen, do all of the above.
 But we’re just here to tell you: put the cable cars on your list.
 You won’t regret it.
 We understand it’s kinda #oldschool and unfamiliar, which is why we’re going to give some tips.

 First, there are only three routes. the Powell-Hyde Line, the Powell-Mason Line, and the California Line.
 That simplifies things, right?
 Right.
 And that’s what the cable cars are all about.
 Simplicity.
 Practicality.